The Delayed Start Mortgage lets you postpone your first repayments: Is it a good idea?

 An expert’s view on Delayed Start Mortgages

-“Moving costs, broadband set up, furnishing your new home…we know the costs really mount up when you buy a new home and the fist few months can be tricky.
+“Moving costs, broadband set up, furnishing your new home… we know the costs really mount up when you buy a new home and the first few months can be tricky.
 So it’s good to see Skipton have done it again in being so innovative in finding solutions for first time buyers.
 A Buy Now, Pay Later deal but for mortgages is a clever concept that gives new home owners some breathing space.

-“But we’d advise first time buyers to shop around first and check this is the best rate on offer because the short term gain may not be worth the longer term pain from paying a worse rate for the entire length of your mortgage.
+“But we’d advise first time buyers to shop around first and check how rates on this mortgage compare to other mortgage deals they can qualify for because the short term gain may not be worth the longer term pain from paying a worse rate for the entire length of your mortgage.
 So make sure you get fee-free expert mortgage advice so you’re fully informed about your options.”

 Mortgage Finder